AnthonyNMassaad/Fitness-Tracker/README.md

    - **Custom Workouts:** Create workout plans from predefined options.
    - **Calorie Burning:** Updates daily calorie intake based on activity distance and intensity for cardio exercises (walking, running, swimming) and post-workout execution for planned workouts.
    - **Display:** Shows the workout plan.
 Indicates if the plan is empty.

+## Time Complexity

+### a) Algorithm for Calculating BMI:
+   - **Time Complexity:** O(1)

+### b) Algorithm for keeping track of daily calorie and protein intake:
+   - **Time Complexity:** O(n) where n is the size of the map.

+**Description of the algorithm:**
+1. Let the User input what he ate:
+   - From the system meals (map), the only thing he needs to input is the name of the meal.
+(O(1))
+   - From the Meal Plan (queue), the first element of the queue is searched in the map, (O(n) since in the worst case we search the map till the last element)
+2. The daily Calorie and Protein intake attributes are then updated using the calorie and protein of the corresponding food from the vector inside the map.
+(O(1))

+### c) Algorithm for Suggesting a Workout Plan:
+   - **Time Complexity:** O(n) where n is the size of the workout routine.

+**Description of the algorithm:**
+1. Input the user's strength level and fitness goal.
+(O(1))
+2. Based on the user's input, select an appropriate predefined workout routine from the map of workout routines.
+(O(1))
+3. For each exercise in the selected workout routine:
+   - Retrieve the targeted muscle group and estimate calorie burn for the exercise.
+(O(1))
+   - Add the exercise to the workout plan queue.
+(O(1)) (But since this is done for every element in the workout routine then the time complexity is O(N))
+4. Display the workout plan with exercises, muscle groups, and estimated calorie burns.
+(O(1))